 Millennium Trail Upgrade Project

-The County has partnered with the Prince Edward County (PEC) Trails Committee to upgrade the Millennium Trail.
-The PEC Trails Committee has fundraised $110,000 in support of the project, and the municipality has dedicated $370,000 between 2017-2019.
+The County partnered with the Prince Edward County (PEC) Trails Committee to upgrade the Millennium Trail.
+The PEC Trails Committee initially fundraised $133,450 in support of the project and the municipality dedicated $370,000.

 About the Millennium Trail

 Acquired by The County from the Canadian National Railway in 1997, the Millennium Trail is a re-purposed abandoned rail line that has been converted into a multi-use recreational feature for the enjoyment of County residents and visitors.
 The trail is popular amongst a wide array of recreational enthusiasts year round, including cyclists, hikers, snowmobilers, ATV riders, and cross country skiers.

 The 46-kilometre multi-use trail stretches from Carrying Place at County Road 64 to Picton at County Road 49, passing near Consecon, Wellington, and Bloomfield.
 With a trailhead near Lake Street in Picton, residents and visitors can easily explore the diverse businesses, cultural attractions, and green spaces offered within the historic downtown.